rolspace/www.rolandoramos.tech/_posts/2015-07-12-override-the-ienumerable-mapper-in-glass-mapper-4-0.markdown

 For this, I will inherit from the `AbstractSitecoreFieldMapper` class in the Glass.Mapper.Sc.DataMappers namespace.
 This is the base class from which all mappers in Glass.Mapper assembly inherit.

 The implementation for the `CustomIEnumerableMapper` class is shown below.
 For the purpose of this post I have borrowed the implementation from the `SitecoreFieldIEnumerableMapper` class used by Glass.Mapper.
-I have only added a few lines of code, in order to write to the Sitecore Log and demonstrate the use of the custom type mapper class:
+I have only added a couple of lines of code to the new class, in order to demonstrate that the custom mapper is being used:

 {% highlight c# %}
 public class CustomIEnumerableMapper : AbstractSitecoreFieldMapper